 Outstanding Good Requires improvement Inadequate People say that the way the service is led is exceptional and distinctive.
-Its vision and values are imaginative and people are at the heart of the People say the service is consistently well-led.
+Its vision and values are imaginative and people are at the heart of the service.
+They were developed with people and staff in People say the service is consistently well-led.
 Leaders and managers shape its culture by engaging with staff, people who use services, carers and other stakeholders.
-It has clear, person-centred People say that the service is not always well-led.
+It has clear, person-centred vision and values that include honesty, involvement, compassion, dignity, People say that the service is not always well-led.
 The service does not have well-developed statements of its vision and values.
-Where People say that the service is not well-led.
-There is no credible statement of vision and values, and staff are not aware of or do not service.
-They were developed vision and values that include honesty, they exist, they do not understand them.
-Leaders with people and staff in meaningful and creative ways and are monitored and owned by everyone.
+Where they exist, they do not include key elements such People say that the service is not well-led.
+There is no credible statement of vision and values, and staff are not aware of or do not understand them.
+Leaders are out of touch with what is meaningful and creative ways and are monitored and owned by everyone.
 The service has a strategy and supporting objectives that are stretching and challenging, but realistic and achievable.
 Staff are strongly collaborative.